 Pam Derby has over 25 years of experience in managing public relations and client services in both the public and private sector.
 Since joining CPS HR Executive Search in 2003, she has managed a wide range of recruitments for state, city, county and special district executives including city manager, assistant and deputy city manager, executive director, general manager, police chief, fire chief, community and economic development director, human resource director, finance director, public works director, registrar of voters, library director, and director of information technology in addition to specialized support positions.
 Prior to joining CPS HR Executive Search, Ms. Derby served as the Aide to the Yuba County Board of Supervisors serving as the Board’s liaison to County Department Heads, the community, and the media.
 Previous to her local government service, Ms. Derby served in the private sector and with several non-profit lobbying associations where she was responsible for the management of several large consumer groups.Connect on LinkedIn

-County of Ventura has selected Sevet Johnson to assume the role of County Executive Officer.
-Ms. Johnson was previously serving as the Interim Chief Executive Officer for the County.
+Sonoma County Library has selected Erika Thibault to assume the role of Library Director.
+Ms. Thibault was previously serving as the Interim Library Director with the County.
+Ms. Thibault has over 17 years of experience in public libraries, with 13 years in a supervisory, management, and administrative role.
 She will begin in her role immediately.

-Contra Costa County has selected Diana Lopez to assume the role of Deputy Director of Community Services - Library.
-Ms. Lopez comes to the County previously serving as the Branch Manager/Education Initiatives Coordinator for Marin County Free Library.
-She will begin in her role on August 8.
+City of San Jose has selected Sara Davis to assume the role of Urban Forester (Program Manager).
+Ms. Davis comes to the City previously serving as the City Forester for the City of Carmel-by-the-Sea.
+She will begin in her role on February 21.

-City of Littleton has selected James Becklenberg to assume the role of City Manager.
-Mr. Becklenberg comes to the City previously serving as the City Manager for City of Evans.
-Mr. Becklenberg has 25 years of experience in city management.
-He will begin in his role on July 10.
+The City of East Palo Alto, CA has selected John Le to assume the role of City Attorney.
+Mr. Lee comes to the City having previously served as the Assistant City Attorney for East Palo Alto.
+Mr. Le has experience in public law, including land use/planning, affordable housing, and CEQA compliance.
+He will begin in his role on December 6.